ngjsjordan/tp/docs/DeveloperGuide.md

    1. Test case: `ap d/2025-01-01T00:00 s/4 b/5` <br>
       Expected: An error will be shown as the referenced buyer does not have the buyer role.

+### Searching for an appointment

+1. Searching for appointments using keywords and/or timeframes.

+   1. Prerequisites: Have some appointments in the appointment list.
+Use the `lap` command to view all appointments.
+The following test cases will use the sample data.
+If the sample data has been cleared/modified, simply delete the `data/ClientSquare.json` file to regenerate it.

+   1. Test case: `sap Bernice` <br>
+      Expected: 2 appointment(s) listed!, with 2 appointments showing up in the UI.

+   1. Test case: `sap tf/upcoming` <br>
+      Expected: 4 appointment(s) listed!, with 4 appointments showing up in the UI.

+   1. Test case: `sap tf/past Bernice` <br>
+      Expected: 1 appointment(s) listed!, with 1 appointment showing up in the UI.

+   1. Test case: `sap` <br>
+      Expected: An error message will be shown which shows the correct use of the command.

+   1. Test case: `sap tf/invalid` <br>
+      Expected: Timeframe should be one of: past, today, upcoming (case-insensitive)

 ### Saving data

 1. Dealing with missing/corrupted data files